UnknownLoop11/hacker-news-app/README.md

 Now, let the server run in the background.

 **Set up frontend -**
-- open a new Terminal window
+- open a new Terminal window and navigate to project root folder `hacker-news-app`

 Run these commands -
 ```